Morgan-Griffiths/Udacity_control/Reacher_report.md

 ## The Algorithm

 **Overview**
 PPO is an online (learns on the current policy) actor+critic method.
 It gathers trajectories in the environment, stores them and then looks at the rewards it recorded.
 Based on the rewards it updates the network some number of times to increase the likelyhood of actions that are associated with positive returns, and decrease likelyhood of negative returns.
 In updating the network, it uses a 'surrogate' objective function that is a pessimistic calculation of the gradient.

 **Details**

 1. Gather Trajectories

 PPO uses the actor to generate actions in the environment, and store the probability of those actions.
 Since i'm using a dual head network where the weights are shared, the value of the state is also projected and stored at this time.

 2. Calculate future and GAE rewards

 After gathering the trajectories, we calculate the discounted future rewards, and Generalized Advantage Estimates (GAE).
-GAE calculated the cumulative TD error (value of future state + reward - the value of the present state), discounted by gamma*gae_lambda (for more information visit this page [link](https://danieltakeshi.github.io/2017/04/02/notes-on-the-generalized-advantage-estimation-paper/ "Generalized Advantage Estimation")).
+GAE calculated the cumulative TD error (value of future state + reward - the value of the present state), discounted by gamma\*gae_lambda (for more information visit this page [link](https://danieltakeshi.github.io/2017/04/02/notes-on-the-generalized-advantage-estimation-paper/ "Generalized Advantage Estimation")).
 Those are then passed to the update step, along with the rest of the trajectories gathered.

 3. The Update:

-*The Actor*
+_The Actor_
 Now we take the old action log probabilities and take e to the difference between the new log probs and the old ones.
 This means on the first step e^0 = a ratio of 1.
 And as the log probs diverge over the course of the updates, goes slightly up or down.
 The size of the ratio is clipped between +/- epsilon (usually ~0.2).

+$clip(r_t(\theta),1-\epsilon,1+\epsilon)$

 Becuase we are training on policy, we must account for the difference between our current network and the previous one which gathered the trajectories, this ratio gives us a way to scale the reward based on the new likelyhood of us choosing the same actions with our current network.
 So we scale the advantages with the ratio and the clipped ratio, and take the min.

+$L_{\theta_k}^{CLIP}(\theta) = E_{\tau~\pi_k}[\sum_{t=0}^{\tau}[min(r_t(\theta)A_{t}^{\pi_k}, clip*A_{t}^{\pi_k})]]$

 This is our loss.
 We then perform gradient ascent on the gradient of the loss to update our actor network.

-*The Critic*
+_The Critic_
 The critic loss is simply the Mean Squared Error (MSE) of the discounted future rewards and the projected values.
 And the network is updated according to the gradient of that loss.
 In the current case, i'm using the pytorch.smoothL1loss, which means MSE for loss under 1 and otherwise L1.
 Which penalizes large weights, thus encouraging the updates to be small.
 Which is necessary to maintain the continuity between past and present networks, otherwise things can spiral out of control.

 ## Questions